Structural System Inspections and

 without plans, calculations, etc.?

-Today, when a house or building is designed, a Registered Architect or Licensed Professional Engineer may perform calculations to determine the required size and spacing of beams, joists, etc. Alternatively, the Architect or Engineer can rely upon known design guidelines.
+Today, when a house or building is designed, a Registered Architect or Professional Engineer may perform calculations to determine the required size and spacing of beams, joists, etc. Alternatively, the Architect or Engineer can rely upon known design guidelines.
 Either method produces a structure that can support the expected loads.

 Prior to the existence and enforcement of Building codes, a Architect or Engineer might not have been involved in he construction of a home or building.
 This is especially true of one and two-family homes constructed before World War II.
 (Many communities had rules regarding multi-family dwellings even before World War II.)